federicobond/solidity-spec/README.md

 otherwhise.
 The output from each test is collected in `output/` so you can analyze it later.

-The tool will run all the code examples and report accordingly.
+The tool will run all test examples by default and report accordingly.

 If you are working on getting a specific test to pass, you can run the script with the `-f <glob>` option to filter the tests by a certain pattern.
+For

-For example:
+example:

 ```
 ./run-tests.sh -p myparser -f "*enum*"